kesla/map-upsert/README.md

 # map-upsert

-`upsert()` for (Weak)Map (https://github.com/thumbsupep/proposal-upsert).
+`upsert()` for (Weak)Map, as defined in the [tc 39 proposal](https://github.com/tc39/proposal-upsert).

 ## usage

-This module follows the same logic as outlined in https://github.com/tc39/proposal-upsert#examples--proposed-api, but the first argument is the Map or WeakMap object.
+This module follows the same logic as outlined in [the proposed api](https://github.com/tc39/proposal-upsert#examples--proposed-api), but the first argument is the Map or WeakMap object.

 ## Example